Spinning Particles in Quantum Mechanics and Quantum Field Theory: Path integral representation of quantum mechanical transition amplitude: non relativistic bosonic particle

 \subsubsection{The harmonic oscillator partition function}

 Similarly to the free particle case we can switch to statistical mechanics by Wick rotating the time, $it=\beta$ and get

 where now

-is the euclidean action and
+is the euclidean action, and

-that is always regular.
+that, unlike the real-time path integral~\eqref{eq:rtpi}, is always regular.
 Taking the trace of the amplitude (heat kernel) one gets the partition function

-where $PBC$ stands for ``periodic boundary conditions" $x(0)=x(1)$ and implies that the path integral is a ``sum" over all closed trajectories.
-Above we used the fact that the partition function for the free particle can be obtained either using a transition amplitude computed with Dirichlet boundary conditions $x(0)=x(1)=x$ and integrating the over the initial=final point $x$, or with periodic boundary conditions $x(0)=x(1)$, integrating over the ``center of mass" of the path $x_0 \equiv \int_0^1 d\tau x(\tau)$.
+where $PBC$ stands for ``periodic boundary conditions" $x(0)=x(1)$ and implies that the path integral is a ``sum" over all closed trajectories, as suggested by the pictorial representation.
+Above we used the fact that the partition function for the harmonic oscillator can be obtained either using a transition amplitude computed with Dirichlet boundary conditions $x(0)=x(1)=x$ and integrating over the initial=final point $x$, or with periodic boundary conditions $x(0)=x(1)$, integrating over the ``center of mass" of the path $x_0 \equiv \int_0^1 d\tau x(\tau)$.

-It is easy to check that the latter matches the geometric series ${\displaystyle \sum_{n=0}^\infty} e^{-\beta\omega (n+\frac12)}$.
-In particular, taking the zero-temperature limit ($\beta\to\infty$), the latter singles out the vacuum energy $Z_h(\beta) \approx e^{-\beta \frac{\omega}{2}}$, so that for generic particle models, the computation of the above path integral can be seen as a method to obtain an estimate of the vacuum energy.
-For example, in the case of an anharmonic oscillator, if the deviation from harmonicity is small, perturbation theory can be used to compute the correction to the vacuum energy.
+It is easy to check that Eq.~\eqref{eq:HO-PF} matches the result one obtains from the (geometric) series ${\sum_{n=0}^\infty}e^{-\beta E_n}={\sum_{n=0}^\infty} e^{-\beta\omega (n+\frac12)}$.
+In particular, taking the zero-temperature limit ($\beta\to\infty$), the latter singles out the vacuum energy $Z_h(\beta) \approx e^{-\beta \frac{\omega}{2}}$ of the harmonic oscillator.
+Thus, for generic particle models, the computation of the above path integral can be seen as a method to obtain an estimate of the vacuum energy.
+For example, in the case of an anharmonic oscillator, if the deviation from harmonicity is small, perturbation theory can be used to compute corrections to the vacuum energy, as we do below.